ymadoff/node-nikita/src/documents/core/copy.coffee.md

       wrap @, arguments, (options, callback) ->
         # Validate parameters
-        return callback new Error 'Missing source' unless options.source return callback new Error 'Missing destination' unless options.destination
+        return callback new Error 'Missing source' unless options.source return callback new Error 'Missing target' unless options.target
         # return callback new Error 'SSH not yet supported' if options.ssh
-        # Cancel action if destination exists ? really ? no md5 comparaison, strange
+        # Cancel action if target exists ? really ? no md5 comparaison, strange
-        # options.not_if_exists = options.destination if options.not_if_exists is true
+        # options.not_if_exists = options.target if options.not_if_exists is true
         # Start real work
         modified = false
         srcStat = null